-Automate everything, starting with your environment.
+Automate everything you possibly can, starting with your environment.

 Automate everything you possibly can from the very beginning before writing the first line of project code.
 This includes the set up of your development workstation, production servers, and QA environments.
 Although this can take a significant amount of time at the onset, it pays dividends later.
 You may be tempted to skip this step and go straight to project coding — don’t.
 At some point in time, you will have to reset your development machine or servers.
 You might as well be ready for the inevitable.